cferdinandi/reef/README.md

 A *lagoon* is a Reef instance that's only purpose is to store shared data.

 It doesn't render any UI in the DOM, but allows you to reactively update state using the `setData()` method.
-Automatically trigger renders in other components by attaching them to your lagoon.
+You can automatically trigger renders in other components by attaching them to your lagoon.

 Create a lagoon by setting the `lagoon` option to `true` when creating your Reef instance.